theshorttamperedclavier/theshorttamperedclavier.github.io/_drafts/2017-09-23-thoughts-classical-music.md

 Indian classical music, distinct from Hindustani classical ("HCM") and Carnatic classical.

 What is this mathematical music?
-Much can be said about it, but We'll try to explain with the example of baroque canons.
-In the [Baroque][4] period (1600 - 1750), a form of music called the *[canon][18]* came to popularity.
+Much can be said about it, but we'll try to explain with the example of baroque canons.
+In the [Baroque][4] period (1600--1750), a form of music called the *[canon][18]* came to popularity.
 A canon consists of multiple voices which are played simultaneously.
 It starts with one voice "stating" a melody, followed by the other voices joining in.
 The speciality of a canon is that